jsc329/ammonitorwiki/Chapter-1:-Getting-Started-with-AMMonitor.md

     schedule daily via a Google calendar connection when in data transmission mode.
 Audio files, photos, and performance logs are sent directly to a linked Dropbox account daily, where they are then archived and analyzed using AMMonitor functions (Figure 1.1b).
+The recording/photo schedules may be optimized by AMMonitor functions based on previously logged detections (Figure 1.1e).

   - Data Storage and Handling: Raw data, along with some automatically processed data, are stored within a SQLite database (Figure 1.1c).
-    SQLite is a self-contained, high-reliability, embedded,
-    full-featured, public-domain, SQL database engine.
+    We will dive deeply into the **AMMonitor** database in Chapter 3.
+In a nutshell, SQLite is a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
 It is the most used database engine in the world, with a maximum storage of 140 terabytes.
 AMMonitor uses the R package, RSQLite \[1\] to connect R